ElisabetThomsen/trimR2bc/README.md

 **Input**: R1 and R2 must be in two seperate fastq files.
 If they are gzipped, they must end with '.gz'.

 **Output**: A barcode trimmed R2 fastq file (not gzipped).
+Stats printed in the terminal or in a log file if using "1>>" as in the example above.